Pandas-DB/pandasdb-crm-comm/README.md

 ### **Important Notes**
 - Always update both the Lambda definition AND the Step Function workflow when adding/removing functions
 - Lambda function names in Step Functions use the format: `{FunctionName}LambdaFunction.Arn`
+- Use shared utilities from `handlers_aux.py` to avoid code duplication
 - Test changes in dev environment before production: `npm run deploy:dev`

 ---